IntuitionLabs

 AI Workflows in Pharma – Pros, Cons, Use Cases

 Cons: The structured nature of workflows is also their limitation.
-AI workflows lack the flexibility to handle scenarios beyond what they were explicitly designed for (AI agents vs traditional automation - why starting simple matters-Crossfuze).
+AI workflows lack the flexibility to handle scenarios beyond what they were explicitly designed for ([21]).
 If a process encounters an unexpected situation or a decision that wasn't encoded, the workflow might fail or require human intervention.
 In a cutting-edge pharmaceutical research environment, this can be a bottleneck – for instance, a rigid data processing pipeline might miss novel insights because it doesn't explore beyond its fixed logic.
 Additionally, while workflows integrate AI, they may not fully leverage AI's potential for learning and adaptation.
 Each workflow is often siloed to a specific task; it won't improve itself over time unless developers update the underlying models or rules.
 Operationally, maintenance can become an issue if too many specialized workflows proliferate – each one might need updates when data sources or APIs change.
 In summary, AI workflows trade away some innovation potential for stability.
 There's also the challenge of scaling workflows: they work great for defined tasks but orchestrating many workflows for complex end-to-end processes can become complicated (this is where agents or more holistic systems might be considered).

 Ideal Use Cases: In pharmaceutical IT, AI workflows are ideal when the process is well-defined and critical to get right, but can benefit from AI to handle complexity within certain steps.
 Some prime use cases include: